-Since 2003, over 800 people have been infected with the H5N1 avian influenza viruses and over 450 have died, with fatalities in Indonesia, Egypt, Vietnam, China, Cambodia, Thailand and Canada.
+Since 2003, nearly 900 people have been infected with the H5N1 avian influenza viruses in 18 countries and over 450 of them have died, with fatalities in Indonesia, Egypt, Vietnam, China, Cambodia, Thailand and Canada.
 These numbers might seem low, compared with other pandemics, however, if the virus changes to become more easily spread between humans, we could be facing a deadly pandemic the likes of which we have never seen before.

 So far, it spreads mainly from poultry to people with just a very small handful of person-to-person cases.
 However, influenza viruses constantly undergo genetic changes, it would be an extremely serious cause for concern, if the H5N1 virus become more easily transmissible among humans.

 H7N9 is another virus with pandemic potential.
 First detected in poultry in China in 2013, the number of human cases has exceeded 1,500 and over 600 people have died.
-Most H7N9 infections in people result from contact with infected poultry, by visiting wet markets or having contact with places where infected poultry have been kept or slaughtered.
+Most H7N9 infections in people result from contact with infected poultry, especially in markets where live birds have been sold, or by having contact with places where infected poultry have been kept or slaughtered.
 Again, infections don’t cause severe disease in poultry, so the virus can spread silently and is now ubiquitous in Chinese poultry.
 Like H5N1, a small number of cases may have spread from person-to-person but generally H7N9 doesn’t spread easily between people.
 Virologist Professor Yoshihiro Kawaoka of the University of Wisconsin said: “If H7N9 viruses acquire the ability to transmit efficiently from person to person, a worldwide outbreak is almost certain…”.

 These are just two of many bird flu viruses of concern, there are many others!
 In 2018, a new influenza virus, H7N4, emerged when it was detected in a 68-year-old woman hospitalised in Jiangsu province in eastern China.
 She had been handling live poultry.
 This was the first recorded case of this virus infecting a human showing how unpredictable viral evolution in livestock can be.